-TEP offers many simple no or low-cost energy saving tips to help you reduce your electric bills.
-We work with community partners to offer free home weatherization assistance to limited-income residents.
-Among the free home improvements that are offered include caulking, weather-stripping and the installation of insulation, sun screens and low-flow water fixtures.
+- Free Home Weatherization Assistance – We work with community partners to offer free home weatherization assistance to limited-income residents.
+Among the free home retrofits offered are air conditioning system replacement, weather-stripping, caulking, sun shades and low-flow water fixtures.

 If your power is shut off for non-payment, you must pay your delinquent bill and a reconnect fee before your power is restored.
 We also will establish a payment plan that requires you to pay a deposit over four months.
 There is no guarantee service will be restored the same day you pay.